BryanSchuetz/dai/_news/dai-designed-and-implemented-csr-education-program-wins-three-innovation-awards-in-oman.markdown

 - corporate sustainability
 - Oman
 - Education
-- Sustainable Business
+- Corporate Consulting
 solutions:
-- Sustainable Business
+- Corporate Consulting
 regions: Middle East and North Africa
 summary: 'The Stemazone initiative for Omani youth, funded by Khimji Ramdas Eshraqa and designed and implemented by DAI, was a big winner at this month’s Future Skills